 Before the allotment of Performance Shares takes place, the Board of Directors shall consider whether the number of Performance Shares is reasonable taking into account the financial results and position of Sandvik, the impact of larger acquisitions, divestments and other significant capital transactions, stock market conditions and other circumstances.
 If the Board of Directors deems that this is not the case, the Board of Directors shall reduce the number of Performance Shares to the lower number the Board of Directors finds appropriate or decide that no allotment should take place.

-The total costs of LTI 2016 are estimated at up to SEK 332 million, at maximum allotment of Matching and Performance Shares.
-The costs will be allocated over the years 2016–2018.
-The costs have been calculated as the sum of personnel costs, including social security costs, and administration costs for the program.
+The total cost of LTI 2017 is estimated up to SEK 318 million, at maximum allotment of Matching and Performance Shares.
+The costs will be allocated over the years 2017–2019.
+The costs have been calculated as the sum of personnel costs, including social security costs, and administration costs of SEK 3 million for the program.

-The administration costs have been estimated at SEK 3 million.
 The personnel costs (excluding social security costs) have been calculated based on the value, at the start of the program, of the Matching and Performance Shares that may be allotted at maximum performance, less the present value of the expected dividend during the Vesting Period.
-The calculation of the maximum costs is based on maximum performance and on a highest price per share of SEK 100.
+The calculation of the costs is based on maximum performance and on a price per share of SEK 100.

-Sandvik intends to secure its commitment to deliver up to 4,500,000 Sandvik shares under LTI 2016 through a share swap agreement with a third party.
-The interest cost for such a share swap is estimated at approximately SEK 1.5 million per year based on the current interest levels.
+Sandvik intends to secure its commitment to deliver up to 3,500,000 Sandvik shares under LTI 2017 through a share swap agreement with a third party.
+The interest cost for such a share swap is estimated at approximately SEK 4 million per year based on the current interest levels and a share price of SEK 100.
 Against this cost, however, stands the value of possible dividends.
-In addition, there will be administrative costs estimated at approximately SEK 0.5 million.

 Preparation of the proposal